Deep-Saran/Autonomus-Mobile-Manipulator/README.md

 # Autonomus-Mobile-Manipulator
 ## Description:
 ORB SLAM2 which uses depth sensors to analyze the environment around the robot.
 Based on the octomap and final coordinates input to D-star algorithm.
 The path to travel from intial point to final point is generated using D-star algorithm in MATLAB and published to ROS.
 The pseudo pick and place is performed at the final point, using ALB5 arm robot using inverse kinematics.
+The Arm robot and Dstar is based on Matlab, SLAM is based on Python and ROS